The product OS for the AI age

 Automated quality gates

-Security review, code review, visual regression, and accessibility audits run automatically on every PR.
+Security, code quality, UX, and documentation review agents run automatically on every PR.

 One CLI for everything